Jarnen/Deploy-A-People-Counter-App-at-the-Edge/README.md

 ## What it Does

-The people counter application will demonstrates how to create a smart video IoT solution using Intel® hardware and software tools.
+The people counter application demonstrates how to create a smart video IoT solution using Intel® hardware and software tools.
 The app detects people in a designated area, providing the number of people in the frame, average duration of people in frame, and total count.

 ## How it Works